JayShah610/Opportunistic_spinlocks/README.md

 8) sudo make install
 9) GRUB bootloader is the first program that runs when system powers on, Changed GRUB file so that new kernel boots.
 10) uname -mrs  // to verify the kernel version

+**RESULT**

+It reduces the number of halt instruction compared to the paravirtual spin lock as the number of vCPU increases after 30.